This Yoga Pants Parade Was About So Much More Than Leggings

 “The absolute worst thing to ever happen in women fashion is the recent development of yoga pants as daily wear outside the yoga studio,” he wrote.
 “From casual to formal, weddings, funerals, shopping, and even for the workplace, yoga pants are everywhere on women of all ages, usually paired with a blousy top and a pony tail hairdo.
 What a disaster!”

 After reading the piece, Barrington resident Jamie Burke suggested on Facebook that women should wear yoga pants and march past Sorrentino’s house.
 The idea caught on, and Burke created a Facebook event to promote the “peaceful yoga pants parade.”
-Though Sorrentino’s letter spurred the idea, Burke and the other organizers made sure to emphasize that the event was not a hateful protest against him.
-They also used the parade as an opportunity to collect donations for Sojourner House, a non-profit organization that helps abuse survivors rebuild their lives.
+Though Sorrentino’s letter spurred the idea, Burke and the other organisers made sure to emphasise that the event was not a hateful protest against him.
+They also used the parade as an opportunity to collect donations for Sojourner House, a non-profit organisation that helps abuse survivors rebuild their lives.

 After reading the piece, Barrington resident Jamie Burke suggested on Facebook that women should wear yoga pants and march past Sorrentino’s house.
 The idea caught on, and Burke created a Facebook event to promote the “peaceful yoga pants parade.”
-Though Sorrentino’s letter spurred the idea, Burke and the other organizers made sure to emphasize that the event was not a hateful protest against him.
-They also used the parade as an opportunity to collect donations for Sojourner House, a non-profit organization that helps abuse survivors rebuild their lives.
+Though Sorrentino’s letter spurred the idea, Burke and the other organisers made sure to emphasise that the event was not a hateful protest against him.
+They also used the parade as an opportunity to collect donations for Sojourner House, a non-profit organisation that helps abuse survivors rebuild their lives.

 “While yoga pants seem to be a silly thing to fight for, they are representative of something much bigger — misogyny and the history of men policing women’s bodies,” Burke wrote on the event's Facebook page.